-Safe disposal of hazardous waste
+Safe disposal of offensive waste

-Hazardous waste is defined as any materials coming into contact with body fluids, including disposable gloves and aprons.
+Offensive waste is defined as any waste that is not infectious but may contain body fluids, secretions or excretions, this includes disposable gloves and aprons.
 Yellow plastic bags are found in First Aid Bags/boxes.
-All hazardous waste must be disposed of in one of these bags which should be sealed, taken to the Medical Room and disposed of in the orange hazardous waste bin.
-Hazardous waste must be sent for incineration and not included with general refuse.
+All offensive waste must be disposed of in one of these bags which should be sealed, taken to the Medical Room and disposed of in the grey offensive waste bin.

-St Aubyn's School has a contract with Initial Medical Services for the collection of hazardous waste on a regular basis.
-Initial also provides the hazardous waste unit and large orange bags.
+St Aubyn's School has a contract with Initial Medical Services for the collection of offensive waste on a regular basis.
+Initial also provides the offensivewaste unit and large yellow and black striped bags.
 In the event of the waste unit becoming full before the collection date, the bag should be removed, securely fastened and stored until the next collection date.
+The School Nurses will liaise with the Bursar and Initial, should the category of waste need to be changed.